 Where Your Eyes Linger is a Korean BL drama about a wealthy student and his devoted live-in bodyguard.
-Their close friendship intensifies as the two of them navigate through coy, confusing, and complicated feelings for each other.
+Their close adolescent friendship intensifies over time, complicated by a love triangle and family disapproval.
+The two characters must navigate through their coy, confusing, and complicated feelings for each other.

 Where Your Eyes Linger Summary

 Dramatic and intense